 • SLAB PIE, a shallow pie that’s baked in a jelly roll pan or a rimmed baking sheet(here’s more about it).

-• SONKER or ZONKER, a North Carolina term for a deep-dish cobbler made with fruit or sweet potato.
-It is described as a hybrid between a pie and a cobbler.
+• SONKER or ZONKER, a North Carolina term for a deep-dish cobbler made with fruit or sweet potato and topped with pancake batter.
+It’s described as a hybrid between a pie and a cobbler (photo #7).
+Legend has it that the name came about as a descriptor for how the topping tends to sink into the fruit, and over time, “sinker” turned into “sonker.”

 •